chanronnie/Women_Clothing-ECommerce_Reviews/README.md

 ## About Dataset
 The dataset is taken from [Kaggle](https://www.kaggle.com/datasets/nicapotato/womens-ecommerce-clothing-reviews).
-The author has mentionned that the name of the E-commerce platform will not be disclosed.</br> To maintain the anonymity of the real-world shop, it is referred to as *"retailer"* in the dataset.</br>
+The author has mentionned that the name of the E-commerce platform will not be disclosed.
+To maintain the anonymity of the real-world shop, it is referred to as *"retailer"* in the dataset.</br>

 This dataset includes 23486 rows and 10 feature variables.
 Each row represents customer's purchase along with the review they posted on the E-commerce site.